The Well Worn Shoes

 • Find More Here

 You won’t find anything else quite like In The Woods in Bar Harbor.
 This truly is such a cool shop!
 There are so many beautiful hand-carved wooden items here.
 Bonus: The wood is responsibly sourced.
-In fact, all of their products are made from dead wood removed from the sanctuaries in order to fertilize the land and help promote new growth.
-I haven’t bought anything yet, but I always love to browse.
-Some day soon, I’ll make a purchase.
+In fact, all of their products are made from dead wood removed from sanctuaries to enrich the soil and promote new growth.
+I finally made a purchase after years of browsing, and it was worth the wait.
+They’ve been in business since 1970 (originally called “Bowl and Board”) and have even opened a second location in Dover-Foxcroft, Maine.
+They also have an online shop now at inthewoodsmaine.com, which is great if you see something you love and want to order more later.

 • Where: 56 Main Street, Bar Harbor, ME 04609